osi1880vr/prompt_quill/README.md

 * Deep dive also allows for direct search, you can type into the search field and this will trigger lookups for your entered text.
 * batch mode, this will create a prompt for each result from the context as a input prompt. this will help to give you a more broad idea of what your input could get to.
 Be a little patient as it will take more time to generate.
 * Image generation via the API of auto1111 or forge
+* Sail the data Ocean, this allowes you to sail along the vector distance through the ocean of prompts.
+It allowes you to take a automated journey and see the seven seas of data pushing out nice prompts you may not had the idea to even think about.
+It also alowes you to direct create images using the a1111/Forge API.
+Ahoy sailor, fair winds and following seas.

 # The best feature :)